latamkeys-community/resources/CONTRIBUTING.md

 #### File names

-File names should be in lowercase, and should use hyphens to separate words.
+File names should be in lowercase, and should use underscores to separate words.

 #### Image files